 When looking for her next subject, Mexico City-based photographer Lisette Poole is drawn to stories that speak to an individual’s resilience in the face of adversity.
 Her documentary work captures issues surrounding LGBTQIA activism and human migration across the Americas.
-She uses her photography as a way to advocate for human rights by shining a light on crucial issues affecting marginalized groups.
+Lisette uses her photography as a way to advocate for human rights by shining a light on crucial issues affecting marginalized groups.

-While on assignment in Ciudad Juárez, Lisette took notice of the struggles and strengths of mothers who await entry at the U.S.-Mexico border and decided to pitch National Geographic Magazine upon her return to Mexico City.
+While on assignment in Ciudad Juárez, Mexico, Lisette took notice of the struggles and strengths of mothers who await entry at the U.S.-Mexico border and decided to pitch the story to National Geographic Magazine upon her return to Mexico City.
 After successfully getting the go-ahead from the editor, she returned to the city to spend time with these strong women, who are actively seeking refuge for their families in spite of the many roadblocks ahead.

 Lisette first ventured to the region in January 2021 with support from the National Geographic Covid-19 Emergency Fund For Journalists.
 This division of their organization was established to tell stories that reflect the current challenges the pandemic has created for communities around the world.
 While visiting the medical clinic for migrants, Lisette witnessed the physical damage and emotional struggles these women endure as a result of the 18-foot steel wall that divides the two countries.